-President Donald Trump is poised to pardon Scooter J. Libby, the former chief of staff to Vice President Dick Cheney, according to sources familiar with the president’s thinking.
+President Trump poised to pardon Scooter Libby, Dick Cheney's former chief of staff, sources say

 The president has already signed off on the pardon, which is something he has been considering for several months, sources told ABC News.

 The move would mark another controversial pardon for Trump and could raise questions as an increasing number of the president’s political allies have landed themselves in legal jeopardy.
 The White House has repeatedly said that no pardons are currently on the table for people caught up in the Russia investigation.

 Early in his term, Trump pardoned controversial former Arizona Sheriff Joe Arpaio after he was found guilty in July on criminal contempt charges stemming from his refusal to stop imprisoning suspected undocumented immigrants.